derbyparty/generator-derby/README.md

 #### `yo derby:app` (aka `yo derby`)
 Create a new Derby app.

-#### `yo derby:component`
+#### `yo derby:component "Humanish Name"`
 Creates a [Derby component][].

-If executed inside of an app created with `yo derby[:app]`, it will be installed into `src/components/<component-name>`.
+Run inside of an app (created with `yo derby[:app]`), the new component will be put into `src/app/components/<component-name>`.

-If executed in an empty directory, it will create a new package, ready for publishing NPM.
+Run in an empty directory, the new component will be a new package, ready for publishing to NPM, with the `d-` prefix.

+The package and class name will be derived from the humanish name.

 ### Options